JRGranell/javascript-challenge/README.md

 ## UI/UX

 We don't provide a specific UI/UX design as we don't want to constrain the ideas you may have to approaching the problem.
-If you're looking for inspiration consider what would questions you might be asking as a user with a this kind of dataset.
+If you're looking for inspiration consider what would questions a user might want to answer with this dataset, and how the UI will help them do that.
 The requirements give some hints - using charts and maps - but don't feel you are limited, we love to see innovative approaches to design!

 ## How long should it take?

-Set yourself a time limit, we suggest around 6 hours or a couple of evenings, but it will depend on your experience and familiarity with the libraries you choose to use.
-We know these challenges take valuable time and effort so if you reach your time limit feel free to document what you would add if you had more time.
+We suggest around 6 hours or a couple of evenings, but this is a soft limit, it will depend on your experience, familiarity with the libraries you choose to use, and how much you are enjoying the challenge.
+We appreciate this is valuable time and effort so if you reach your time limit feel free to document what you would add if you had more time.

 ## Data